techreturners/laptop_setup_instructions/introduction_to_course.md

 💻 [An Introduction to JavaScript](https://www.codecademy.com/learn/introduction-to-javascript)

-This will likely take you some time - but that’s okay.
-And don't worry if you don't finish it, or it doesn't seem to be sinking in - we start from the very basics in Immersion Week so you won't be missing out.
-It's just a bonus to be a bit familiar with the syntax before we start!
+This will likely take you some time - but that’s okay, it’s one of the most important parts of the Pre-Journey.

+The next stage of the Pre-Journey will have you practicing what you’ve learned to solve problems with JavaScript, at which point you might find you need to run through the course again, or at least some sections of it.
+This is very normal!
+You might also feel like you haven’t really “absorbed” the contents of the course - this is normal, too, and is why we ask you to practice what you’ve learned in the next section.
+It’ll take a while, but the more you practice the more you’ll begin to feel familiar and confident with how JavaScript works.
+But don’t expect it to be instant.

-## 5. Problem Solving with JavaScript
+## 6. Problem Solving with JavaScript

-If you do manage to get through the CodeWars JavaScript sections, you might want to practice solving problems with JavaScript using a site called [CodeWars](https://www.codewars.com/).
-CodeWars is an app that offers many bitesized problems for you to solve with any programming language of your choice.
+For this section, we’d like you to put into practice some of your new JavaScript knowledge.
+We’ll use a site called [CodeWars](https://www.codewars.com/) which offers many bitesized problems for you to solve with any programming language of your choice.

-First, watch this video introducing you to CodeWars if you haven't used the site before:
+First, please watch this video introducing you to CodeWars:

 🎥 [Getting started with Codewars](https://storage.googleapis.com/tech-returners-course/Pre-Journey/intro_to_codewars.mp4)

-Then, work through the following problems.
-We've listed a few suggestions below but feel free to explore others too!
+Then, work through the following problems which we have selected for you.
+This will take some time, and to get you started we’ve got a few tips for you first:

 🎥 [Solving Problems on Codewars](https://storage.googleapis.com/tech-returners-course/Pre-Journey/solving_problems_on_codewars.mp4)